oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-using-threadsleep-in-your-silverlight-application/rule.md

 ---

-Calling Thread.Sleep on your Silverlight application causes the UI thread to sleep.
+​Calling Thread.Sleep on your Silverlight application causes the UI thread to sleep.
 That means the application is not responsive.
 <br>If you want to delay something, you can use a [storyboard](http&#58;//msdn.microsoft.com/en-us/library/system.windows.media.animation.storyboard.aspx). <br> Thread.Sleep(5000);
 <br>this.Dispatcher.BeginInvoke(new Action(() =&gt;
 <br>                            {